prototypefund/iconet-Foundation-funkwhale/docs/moderator_documentation/index.md

 # Get started

-{term}`Pod` moderators are responsible for .
+{term}`Pod` moderators are responsible for enforcing the rules of a pod.
 Follow the guides in our moderator documentation to handle moderation tasks.

 ```{contents}
 :local: